tygardner/github-api/README.md

 We are going to first create an interface, to take in search requests and show the results.

-- Create a form that has an input field and a button
+- In our index.html file create a form that has an input field and a button
 - In the input field make it's ng-model="searchText"
 - In the button make the ng-click run our $scope.getUserData function
 - Outside the form, let's show the userData by displaying it via angular's templating language: {{user}}